realglobe-Inc/heat/README.md

 ```
 Note that the Structured3D floorplan data is generated with the scripts provided by MonteFloor[1].
 We thank the authors for kindly sharing the processing scripts, please cite their paper if you use the corresponding resources.

-#### Data preprocessing for floorplan reconstruction (Optional)

-All the data used in our paper are provided in the download links above.
-However, If you are interested in the data preparation process for the floorplan reconstruction task, please refer to the [```s3d_preprocess```](https://github.com/woodfrog/heat/tree/master/s3d_preprocess) directory in which we provide the scripts and a brief doc.

 ### Checkpoints

 We provide the checkpoints for our full method under [this link](https://drive.google.com/file/d/1Oua4RCaxOIm7-mWXoUJZHTNE3oSPrDTw/view?usp=sharing), please download and extract.